The Regularity Theory for the Double Obstacle Problem for Fully Nonlinear Operator: Introduction

 \subsection{Definitions}

-In this subsection, we define the rescaling, blowup, thickness of coincidence sets $\Lambda(u)$ and $\Lambda(u) \cap \Lambda(\psi)$ and solution spaces. these concepts are already discussed in the literature, e.g. \cite{Caf77, Caf98, Lee98, PSU, FS14, LPS}.
-We introduce the concepts for \eqref{eq-main-local}, for reader's convenience.
+In this subsection, we define the rescaling, blowup, thickness of coincidence sets $\Lambda(u)$ and $\Lambda(u) \cap \Lambda(\psi)$, and solution spaces.
+These concepts are already discussed in the literature of the obstacle problem, e.g. \cite{Caf77, Caf98, Lee98, PSU, FS14, LPS}.
+We introduce the concepts for \eqref{eq-main-local}, for the reader's convenience.

 In order to find the possible configuration of the solution near the free boundary, the following blowup concept has been used heavily at \cite{Caf77, Fri} and other references.
 For a $W^{2,n}$ solution, $u $, of \eqref{eq-main-local} in $B_r$, we define the \emph{rescaling function} of $u$ at $x_0\in \partial \Lambda(u) \cap B_r$ with $\rho>0$ as